MaRrDG/express-boilerplate/README.md

-Sure!
-Here is a possible README.md description for the express typescript boilerplate you've described:

 # Express TypeScript REST API boilerplate with MongoDB and Mongoose

 This is a boilerplate for a REST API made with Express, TypeScript and MongoDB using Mongoose for CRUD operations.
 The endpoints implement a generic interface with the following methods: `getEntities`, `getEntityById`, `postEntity`, `patchEntity`, `putEntity`.
 The endpoints are divided into modules, each module having the following structure: